AmusementInsider and Behind the Thrills: The Ultimate SeaWorld Orlando 2021 Guide,

 Monday-Thursday are the times to visit if you are hoping to experience the theme park with lower crowd levels.

 Days needed at SeaWorld Orlando: 1 Day

-SeaWorld is a park that is enjoyable to go to for multiple days, but everything can be completed in a day if planned accordingly.
+SeaWorld is a park that is enjoyable to go to for multiple days, but everything can easily be completed in a day if planned accordingly.
 If you stay for a second day, it’s a great park to just take in the atmosphere.
-You can eat on the lagoon, walk around and explore new food options, check out the many bars, re-ride the incredible lineup of coasters and water rides, and see any shows you may have missed.
+You can eat on the lagoon, walk around and explore new food options, shop, check out the many bars, re-ride the incredible lineup of coasters and water rides, and see any shows you may have missed.